mathsaey/advent_of_code_utils/README.md

 `input_path()`, `input_string()` or `input_stream()`.
 While solving your challenge, you can use the `AOC.p1()` and `AOC.p2()` helpers in `iex` to quickly test your solution so far.
+These helpers can also be set up to automatically recompile your mix project.

 All of this is configurable so that you can adjust this project to fit your own workflow.
 Check out the [docs](https://hexdocs.pm/advent_of_code_utils/) for